junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 Cas tells him, "Mentuhotep IV was too sick to rule later that same year.
 Amenemhat took the throne and became Amenemhat I, the next Pharaoh.
 So started the Twelfth Dynasty of Middle Egypt."

-"Good for him," Dean approves, wandering absently into the kitchen, opening a cabinets, scanning the inside.
+"Good for him," Dean approves, wandering absently into the kitchen, opening a cabinet, scanning the inside.
 "I liked him.
-That man seemed decent enough to actually do some good to the people."
+That man seemed decent enough to actually do some good for the people."

 Cas nods in agreement.
-"That new dynasty is indeed considered by many, the apex of Middle Kingdom.
-There was no war with Babylonians or Arabians for over a century, as they should.
+"That new dynasty is indeed considered by many, the apex of the Middle Kingdom.
+There was no war with the Babylonians or the Arabs for over a century, as they should have.
 The history remains intact as far as I can tell."

 Dean hums softly, reaching for the things he was looking for in the pantry.

 Cas eyes him, standing two steps away, hesitating, then, tentatively, "Now that we know that pie existed since ancient Egypt, would you like to go back there again sometimes?
 I promise next time I'll scout the whole time and space closely before we go.
 Or we can go to the diner in the town, if you prefer it that way."
 His voice is carefully controlled.

 Dean is too busy examining the ingredients in his hands.
-Frowning at the expiration date of a bag of all-purpose flour, and gesturing the kitchen broadly as a whole with a glass of honey in his other hand, Dean says, "Why bother?
+Frowning at the expiration date of a bag of all-purpose flour, and gesturing to the kitchen as a whole with a glass of honey in his other hand, Dean says, "Why bother?
 I can just recreate *my* invention in our kitchen, isn't it?
 I'm the 'God of Pie', remember?"
 He chuckles at the name.
 "We need a grocery run though."

 "You are not going to stop telling everyone that any time soon, are you?"
 Cas asks, handing him the fruit basket that was at the corner of the counter, with a few leftover apples and half a bundle of bananas in it.